Skip to main content

 Use this dashboard to:

 • Gain information about the total requests handled by Nginx Server per second.
-This helps you understand read, write requests on Nginx Server.
+This helps you understand read, and write requests on the Nginx Server.

 Nginx-Ingress-Connections-and-Requests-Metrics